 72 percent of the increase (or €188 billion) went into housing.

-Of the €50 billion that went into productive investment, two thirds of it (€33bn), was driven by the state: roads, education, energy, water-waste management.
+Of the €50 billion that went into productive investment, two thirds of it (€33bn), was invested by the state: roads, education, energy, water-waste management.

-Davy Stockbrokers conclude that the Irish private sector wasted the money.
-Today, the capital stock is rising, but it is almost entirely driven by the rise in house prices.
+Davy Stockbrokers conclude that the Irish private sector, during the boom years of the Celtic Tiger, for the most part, wasted valuable societal resources.
+Today, the capital stock is rising again, and once again it is almost entirely driven by the rise in house prices.

 The US has a higher demographic growth rate and lower savings rate than Europe, leading to a lower capital-income ratio.

-It is important to note that this is only valid in the very long-run.
+It is important to note that this matters in the very long-run.
 The real accumulation of wealth takes time, particularly at the country-level.
 History will matter a lot.

-Furthermore, it does not explain the short-term shocks to capital (which are political!).
+Furthermore, it does not explain the short-term shocks to capital, and the short term fluctuations in wealth/prices (which are deeply political!).

-But what about the amount of capital income as a percent of national income (i.e. the amount of income that comes from the ownership of property as opposed to wages)?
+But how do we explain the amount of income that accrued from the ownership of capital/property, and how much of this is included in national income (i.e. the amount of income that comes from the ownership of property as opposed to wages)?